H2CK/oidc/README.md

 [![Donate](https://img.shields.io/badge/donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QRSDVQA2UMJQC&source=url)

 This is the an OIDC App for Nextcloud.
 This application allows to use your Nextcloud Login at other services supporting OpenID Connect.
+Hint: Up to now it is not possible to use the provided Access Tokens or ID Tokens to access resources (e.g. files, calendars, ...) from your Nextcloud instance.
+Only the Authorization Codes can be used to fetch the Access Tokens / ID Tokens at the `/token` endpoint.

 Provided features:

+- Support for OpenID Connect Code (response_type = code) and Implicit (response_type = id_token) Flow (since version 0.4.0) - Implicite Flow must be activated per client.
 - Configuration of accepted client for whom JWT Tokens are provided.
 Public and confidential types are supported.
 - Creation of JWT Token with claims based on requested scope.
 (Currently supported scopes openid, profile, email, roles and groups)
 - Supported signing algorithms RS256 (default) and HS256